-To summarize changes in the fossil pollen record over time, detrended correspondence analysis (DCA) was used in tandem with non-metric multidimensional scaling (NMDS) as parametric and non-parametric alternatives (McCune and Grace, 2002).
+Detrended correspondence analysis (DCA) and non-metric multidimensional scaling (NMDS) (McCune and Grace, 2002) were used as parametric and non-parametric ordinations to summarize changes in the fossil pollen record.
 Results from the DCA ordination were preferred when NMDS was unable to reach a stable solution after several random starts, and when stress levels were too high to allow a meaningful interpretation (McCune and Grace, 2002).
-These ordinations were run filtering out pollen morphotypes that only occurred in one sample to avoid overweighting rare taxa.
+These ordinations were performed on the complete dataset and filtering out pollen morphotypes that occurred only in one sample.
+Results from the ordination performed on the reduced dataset were preferred when differences in axis scores were not discernible between the two ordinations to reduce the statistical effect of rare taxa.

 3.2 Marine core chronology